IFT Notes for Level I CFA® Program

 - The sources of short-term funding available to banks.

-2. Overview of Global Fixed-Income Markets
+2. Classification of Fixed-Income Markets

 2.1.
 Classification of Fixed-Income Markets